Request a Consultation

 1. What is “My Estate”?

 Your “estate” is, quite simply, all the property you own.
 Real estate, personal property, cash, stocks, bonds, mutual funds, retirement accounts, and even life insurance death benefits are considered a part of your estate.
 The size and nature of your estate will often dictate what type of planning is right for you.
 The “size” of your estate is also important from a tax perspective.
-For 2014, each individual has a $5,340,000 estate tax exemption.
+For 2020, each individual has a $11,580,000 estate tax exemption.
+This exemption sunsets in 2025 and is scheduled to revert to $5,490,000!

-2. Is a Joint Account with my child a good idea?
+2. Is a Joint Account with a good idea?

 In limited circumstances, joint tenancy accounts can provide a solution to an immediate problem.
-The most obvious example of a proper use of joint tenancy is when an aging parent jointly owns a bank account with a child.
+The most obvious example of joint tenancy is when an aging parent jointly owns a bank account with a child.
 But if there are several children there could be adverse tax consequences if the child on the account tries to equalize the estate with his or her siblings.
-Some of the more common problems that arise when you own property/accounts as joint tenants with another individual are: (1) you lose some control over your property; (2) you subject your property to the creditors of the other joint tenant; (3) you may create unintentional gift tax problems; and (4) you could increase your exposure to unnecessary capital gain and estate tax liability.
+Some of the more common problems that arise when you own property/accounts as joint tenants with another individual are:

 3. What is a Revocable Living Trust, and is it right for me?

 Many clients will choose a Revocable Living Trust (“Revocable Trust”) instead of a Will as the foundation of their estate plans.
-Properly drafted, a Revocable Trust offers complete asset control to clients during their lifetime; allows an estate to pass uninterupted by creditor claims, disgruntled heirs and other potential issues a Will faces, avoids multiple probates if the client has several residences or inherited property in another state or states; provides for incapacity during their lifetime and after death; and on death allows them to pass their assets to their loved ones without the costs, delays, and publicity associated with probate
+Properly drafted, a Revocable Trust offers complete asset control to clients during their lifetime; allows an estate to pass uninterrupted by creditor claims, disgruntled heirs and other potential issues a Will faces, avoids multiple probates if the client has several residences or inherited property in another state or states; provides a “super power of attorney” for incapacity during lifetime; and on death allows assets to pass to loved ones without the costs, delays, and publicity associated with probate.
+Many of our clients are using the Revocable Trust to avoid publishing a list of their assets or Inventory in a probate’s public record.
+A Revocable Trust provide for much desired privacy for our high net worth families.

 4. Can I protect my children’s inheritance from “creditors and predators”?